“Inside myself is a place where I live all alone, and that’s where I renew my springs that never dry up.” ~ Pearl Buck

 “Everything in the universe is within you.
 Ask all from yourself.” ~ Rumi

-What if deep down inside, our prior condition is love, light, and happiness?
-And what if we were never meant to be for all of these things from those around us, by being whatever everyone expected us to be, and by constantly betraying our own soul just so we can get a little bit of love, happiness, approval, and affection?
+What if deep down inside, our prior condition is Love, Light, and Happiness; And what if we were never meant to look for these things outside ourselves – to be whatever everyone expected us to be, and constantly betray our own soul just so we can get a little bit of love, happiness, approval, and affection from those around us?